 Click sections below to learn more.

-When you are ready to begin your application, you may select the Online Application link to set up your online application.
+When you have reviewed the application requirements and are ready to begin the process of applying for admission, you may click on the Apply Online link to submit your online application.

 CREDENTIALS AND TEST SCORES

 A necessary part of the application process includes submitting transcripts from educational institutions attended.
 Please note the requirements for the various levels of application below.

 - Undergraduate applicants to the College of Arts & Sciences: Official transcripts from all institutions attended (high school and college) are required.

 - Graduate applicants to Master’s degree programs of study: An official transcript indicating successful completion of a bachelor’s degree program is required.